Learn more about the programs provided by RAAA. Browse this page to find out more information about the services listed below.

 Many older persons have legal problems of which they are unaware or unsure about how to proceed.
 By contract with the Rappahannock Legal Service, Inc., RAAA funds legal assistance for a limited number of elderly clients who do not qualify for legal aid assistance and cannot secure the services of a private attorney.
 RAAA’s goal is to ensure that these older persons will have access to legal redress.

-Meal centers are open 3 days each week.
+Senior Cafes are open 3 days each week.
 For locations and a calendar of activities, please go to the “meal centers” section of this site and select the center that you are interested in or you may CLICK HERE to view the current month’s meal center calendar.
 Scroll through the calendars to find the center nearest to you.

 Home Delivered Meals